 If you’re hearing-impaired and need an interpreter to write the knowledge test, please book an appointment for the test then make arrangements with the E-Quality Communication Centre of Excellence to send an interpreter on the test date.

 If you choose any other company to interpret and would like to be reimbursed, you must send a written request for approval before making the arrangement to:

 Manitoba Public Insurance

 B) Visual and Medical Requirements

 Applicants who fail to meet minimum vision standards, with or without corrective lenses, cannot obtain a driver's licence.
 If corrective lenses are required for driving, this will be indicated on your licence.
 Applicants who fail to meet the minimum medical or vision standards may have their licences suspended until further information is filed.
 A vision and/or medical report may be required.
-If you have a disease or disability that may affect your ability to drive safely, you must inform Medical Records before taking the knowledge test:
+If you have a medical condition that may affect your ability to drive safely, you must inform Driver Fitness before taking the knowledge test:

 Winnipeg Manitoba R3C 4A4

 Phone: 204-985-1900 or toll-free 1-866-617-6676

 If a medical report is required, it must be approved by Driver Fitness before you can take the knowledge test or enroll in a Driver Education course.